embedly/embedly-docs/products.rst

 Products
 ========
 The Embedly Platform has 3 different products built to handle frontend and user experience use cases.
-We will try to outline the different Products here and let you explore on your own.
+We'll try to outline the different Products here and let you explore on your own.